 The Fight for Reproductive Justice Continues

-As we have seen this week, states continue to erode reproductive justice and enact statutes, unchallenged by the U.S. Supreme Court, making this country less safe for women.
-October is an important month; it is the anniversary of Rosie Jimenez’s death in 1977, she died of a nonmedical abortion after implementation of the Hyde Amendment, and the month when the U.S. Supreme Court will review a restrictive law in Mississippi that may determine the future of Roe v.
+As we have seen recently, states continue to erode reproductive justice and enact statutes, unchallenged by the U.S. Supreme Court, making this country less safe for women.
+October is an important month.
+It is the anniversary of Rosie Jimenez’s death in 1977 — she died from complications of having a nonmedical abortion after implementation of the Hyde Amendment.
+And it is the month when the U.S. Supreme Court will review a restrictive law in Mississippi that may determine the future of Roe v.
 Wade.

-Reproductive Justice goes beyond the support of pro-choice legislation and policies and seeks to ensure that all systems support a person’s right to make decisions about their reproductive health and to carry out those decisions in a healthy manner.
+Reproductive Justice goes beyond the support of pro-choice legislation and policies.
+It seeks to ensure that all systems support a person’s right to make decisions about their reproductive health and to carry out those decisions in a healthy manner.

 “Reproductive Justice is the complete physical, mental, spiritual, political, social, and economic well-being of women and girls, based on the full achievement and protection of women’s human rights.
 This definition offers a new perspective on reproductive issues advocacy, pointing out that for Indigenous women and women of color it is important to fight equally